craftingcity/The-Known-World/Lingering Injuries.md

 	- are Critically Hit by any Attack.
 	- are reduced to 0 Hit Points.
 	- fail a Death Save.
-When you take a **Lingering Injury**, you will roll 3d6 to determine the injury your character receives.
-Your character will receive
+When you take a **Lingering Injury**, you will roll 3d6 and compare the result to the relevant table below.
+When you do, *record your injury, where on your body it is, and how you got it.* ***Every scar has a story***.